kaituu/Volandia/README.md

 # Volandia

 **Volandia** is a dynamic web application designed for users to log in, search for, and book flights.
 The platform features an admin panel for managing flights and passengers.
-Built using PHP and MySQL.

 ## Features